reporealtech/node-red-contrib-dot4/readme.md

 The installed nodes have more detailed information in the Node-RED info pane shown when the node is selected.
 Below is a quick summary.

+### CI Relations - `ci-getRelations`

+Load relations of configuration items in REALTECH .4

 ### CI Search - `ci-search`

 Search configuration items in REALTECH .4